About ELC

 The ELC does not advise on litigation, patents, or securities.

-The ELC also provides free educational programming for entrepreneurs through community workshops and our podcast.
+The ELC also provides free educational programming for entrepreneurs through community workshops and limited-scope consultations to entrepreneurs through the Fordham Foundry.

 In addition, future clients may have the opportunity to receive customized business advice from MBA students at Fordham’s Gabelli School of Business, who will work in interdisciplinary teams of law and business students.